vtrlx/cpong/README.txt

 	# PREFIX=$HOME/bin make install

-Running
+...which installs the game to the "bin" directory for the current user.

+Playing
 =======

+Run the game with the `./pong` command (`./pong.exe` in Windows).

-Run the game with the `pong` command.
-The human player controls their paddle (on the left) using the arrow keys `up` and `down`.
+Start the game with the Enter key once it is running, control the left paddle using the Up and Down arrow keys, and one may quit the game with Escape.
-To quit the game, press the `Escape` key.

 Explanation of Code
 ===================